What can you find in Costa Rica that you won’t find elsewhere?

 Impressive, we see you nod, but only to be expected from a country that abolished its own armed forces in 1948 preferring (in the aftermath of a bloody civil war) to spend millions on improving the day-to-day lot of its citizens rather than rearming to the teeth in the face of an improbable invasion from their pacifist Panamanian neighbours.

 In fact, the only cross-border incursions in recent years have been those by hordes of Hawaiian-shirt-wearing American tourists.
-That in turn may mean the cuisine on offer rarely soars to heights much beyond super-sized burgers and shakes (although there are exceptions), but gringos from States demand - and receive - a level of service that Europeans holidaying in their own continent can often only dream of.
+That in turn may mean the cuisine on offer rarely soars to heights much beyond super-sized burgers and shakes (although there are exceptions), but gringos from America demand – and receive – a level of service that Europeans holidaying in their own continent can often only dream of.
 That Ticos (as Costa Ricans refer to themselves) make such naturally warm hosts only makes the experience of a luxury holiday here all the more pleasurable.

 Who is Costa Rica best for?